 Preparation for Adult Circumcision, Frenuloplasty or Preputioplasty

 There is no need to completely shave your pubic hair, but it is desirable to trim it fairly short.
-This aids asepsis (prevent infection) during the operation and prevents hairs becoming painfully trapped in the bandaging afterwards.
+This prevents infection during the operation and prevents hairs becoming painfully trapped in the bandaging afterwards.
 Trim your pubic hair a few days in advance of the operation to allow time for the cut ends to soften again.

 Do not take any alcohol, whether with or without a meal, prior to the circumcision as it can dehydrate you and may reduce the effectiveness of the local anaesthetic.